 After a post today about using Windows Live Writer I’ve looked for a Mac alternative for my home laptop, a MacBook.

-After reading a few blog posts I’ve downloaded MarsEdit which is a paid solution with the a trial period.
+After reading a few blog posts on trade in MacBook I’ve downloaded MarsEdit which is a paid solution with the a trial period.

 On the looks it’s not as good as Live Writer but has a few nice features like a media manager for pictures which also plugins into flickr (Which is something that Live Writer can do with a plug in) and having an out put window to see what your post looks like (not in the theme like Live Writer).